Analytical valuation of vulnerable derivative claims with bilateral cash flows under credit, funding and wrong-way risk: Analytical valuation formula for a forward contract

+Representation \eqref{eq:valuation-forward} corresponds to a linear combination between a forward, and two continuous portfolios of European call and put options.
+Hence the pricing formula demonstrates the forward can be replicated using a portfolio of options with carefully chosen strikes and expiries, valued under the probability measure $\widehat{\mathbb{Q}}$.

-The first term in \eqref{eq:valuation-forward} captures the value arising from the contractual payoff at expiry $T$ if no counterparty has defaulted beforehand; we might refer to this term as the \emph{terminal} value component.
-While the functional form of this term is similar to that obtained under a risk-free framework, see equation \eqref{eq:risk-free-forward}, in our valuation formula counterparty risk factors such as bond rates $r_1,r_2$ or the wrong-way-risk jump size $\kappa$ modify this terminal component: even if no default occurs before $T$, hedging against this risk has a cost throughout the deal's life no matter what, and this must be reflected in the value realized under the scenario where $\tau>T$.
+The first term in \eqref{eq:valuation-forward} captures the value arising from the contractual payoff at expiry $T$ if no counterparty has defaulted beforehand: we refer to it as the \emph{terminal} value component.
+The functional form of this term is similar to that of the risk-free valuation \eqref{eq:risk-free-forward} but is also sensitive to credit parameters such as credit spreads $\gamma_1,\gamma_2$ and the jump size $\kappa$.

-The integrals in \eqref{eq:valuation-forward} capture two additional components.
-First, by combining factors in $\hat{b}_V$, we capture the value originating from default -- indeed, if $z\equiv0$ then these integrals would vanish.
-The first integral represents the (possibly negative) value originating if the client defaults first, that is when recovery $Z_t$ is negative to the dealer; the second integral represents the same value if it is the dealer who defaults first.
-The second integral has an additional factor equal to the funding spread $b$: this captures the incremental hedging cost arising from asymmetric rates, which is only incurred when our net cash balance is negative.
-By abuse of language we will refer to each integral as the \emph{put} and \emph{call recovery} components respectively.

-Because of the optionality embedded in these last two terms, we will also refer to the terminal component as the \emph{intrinsic value} of the vulnerable forward: this corresponds to the value of the cash flow to be settled if market and default conditions were not to change until expiry.